futureofcoding/futureofcoding.org/about.md

 2. I don't need to be the person who creates this tool.
 I will judge this project an unqualified success if it somehow inspires or informs the creation of this tool by someone else.
 Would I prefer to create it myself?
 Yes, that does seem fun.
 However, I aspire to not be sad if someone beats me to the punch.
 I aspire to give that person a metaphorical high five, and them move on to the next world-changing project on my to-do list.

 3. Yes, this goal is vague.
 I do not want to commit to what this tool will look like in its goal.
-You can read [my specific thesis about what it may look like here](./thesis).
+You can read [my specific design priciples about what it may look like here](./priciples).

 ## Constraints